itsnileshgosavi/Student-registration-system/readme.md

 1. Clone the repository to your local machine:

-2. Open the `index.html` file in your web browser to launch the application.
+2. Open the `index.html` file present inside src folder in your web browser to launch the application.

 ## Usage